 Bazil Sansom is an economist, policy analyst and strategist.
 He obtained he PhD in Economics in 2020.
 His doctoral research has focused on characterising and explaining housing market dynamics, and the macro/housing/finance nexus.
 Previously he has led work for government on local public services and finance, housing, and on strategy, business planning and change management; he has also taken the analytical lead for asset portfolios in a variety of different industries as a research and credit analyst for commercial banking.
 His research interests include non-stationary time series analysis, wavelets based time-frequency methods, graph theory, empirical and analytical methods in nonlinear dynamics, and complex systems.
 Other academic specialisations and interests include behavioural economics and experimental methodologies and their application for policy.

 Rafael Wildauer received his PhD from Kingston in 2017, and is now working at the University of Greenwich.
 His research interests are the determinants of household debt, particularly the role played by personal income inequality and the evolution of income and wealth inequality over time in general.
 Before coming to Kingston, Rafael gained research experience during an internship at the Macroeconomic Policy Institute in Düsseldorf, Germany, contributing to a meta-analysis of fiscal multipliers among other projects.
 He also worked as a research assistant at the University of Linz on statistical correction of the sample bias in wealth survey data.

 Political economy is broader in scope than conventional economics and transgresses the disciplinary boundaries of economics.
-Consequently, the study of economics' intellectual heritage and history of thought as well as the question what constitutes appropriate methods and units of analysis (individuals, institutions, classes, race, gender, social norms) are in integral part of research in political economy.
-PERG research in this area has focused on the foundations of Marxist and Post-Keynesian theory, French and British contributions to economic theory in the 18th century as well as the degree to which political and economic theories are dominated by white, male thinkers and omit issues of colonialism, race and gender.
+Consequently, the study of economics' intellectual heritage and history of thought, as well as the question of what constitutes appropriate methods and units of analysis (individuals, institutions, classes, race, gender, social norms), are in integral part of research in political economy.
+PERG research in this area has focused on the foundations of Marxist and Post-Keynesian theory, French and British contributions to economic theory in the 18th century and the degree to which political and economic theories are dominated by white, male thinkers and omit issues of colonialism, race and gender.